crqu/crqu.github.io/_pages/about.md

 ### Research interests

-My research interests lie at the intersection of establishing the theoretical foundations of Reinforcement Learning and algorithm design for multi-agent systems, with the ultimate goal of building life-long learning agents.
+My research interests lie at the intersection of theoretical foundations for sequential decision making, algorithm design for multi-agent systems, and advancing optimization techniques to promote sustainability.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.